A Content Refresh Workflow for Small Content Teams

 What is a simple content refresh workflow?

-Pick declining URLs, audit one page at a time, group issues by edit type, update the page, add internal links, request indexing when appropriate, and monitor GSC for 4 to 8 weeks.
+Pick declining or important URLs, audit one page at a time, group issues by edit type, update the page, check AI readability, add internal links, QA technical SEO basics, and compare GSC and GA4 data after recrawl.

 How many pages should a small team refresh each week?